-Table 12.
-Cloud Desktop Option Description Server Lookup Method Specifies how the ImageServer looks up the server address.
-Static IP DNS (enabled by default) NOTE: This field is only relevant when the Integrated NIC control in the System Configuration group is set to Enabled with ImageServer .
-Server IP Address Specifies the primary static IP address of the ImageServer with which the client software communicates.
+Option Description Server Lookup Method Specifies how the ImageServer looks up the server address.
+Static IP DNS (enabled by default) NOTE: This field is only relevant when the Integrated NIC control in the Control Configuration receives the Enabled with ImageSorver.
+Server IP Address the System Configuration group is set to Enabled with ImageServer .
+Specifies the primary static IP address of the ImageServer with which the client software communicates.
 The default IP address is 255.255.255.255.
-NOTE : This field is only relevant when the Integrated NIC control in the System Configuration group is set to Enabled with ImageServer and when Lookup Method is set to Static IP .
+NOTE: This field is only relevant when the Integrated NIC control in the System Configuration group is set to Enabled with ImageServer and when Lookup Method is set to Static IP .
 Server Port Specifies the primary IP port of the ImageServer, which is used by the client to communicate.
 The default IP port is 06910 .
 NOTE: This field is only relevant when the Integrated NIC control in the System Configuration group is set to Enabled with ImageServer .
 Client Address Method Specifies how the client obtains the IP address.
-Static IPDHCP (enabled by default) NOTE: This field is only relevant when the Integrated NIC control in the System Configuration group is set to Enabled with ImageServer .
-Client IP Address Specifies the static IP address of the client.
-The default IP address is 255.255.255.5.
+Static IP DHCP (enabled by default) NOTE: This field is only relevant when the Integrated NIC control in Client IP Address the System Configuration group is set to Enabled with ImageServer .
+Specifies the static IP address of the client.
+The default IP address is 255.255.255.255.
 NOTE: This field is only relevant when the Integrated NIC control in the System Configuration group is set to Enabled with ImageServer and when Client DHCP is set to Static IP .

-Option Description Client SubnetMask Specifies the subnet mask of the client.
+Client SubnetMask Specifies the subnet mask of the client.
 The default setting is 255.255.255.255.
 NOTE: This field is only relevant when the Integrated NIC control in the System Configuration group is set to Enabled with ImageServer and when Client DHCP is set to Static IP .
 Client Gateway Specifies the gateway IP address for the client.
 The default setting is 255.255.255.255.

+Option Description

 NOTE: This field is only relevant when the Integrated NIC control in the System Configuration group is set to Enabled with ImageServer and when Client DHCP is set to Static IP .

-Advanced Specifies for Advanced debugging Verbose Mode (Disabled) NOTE: This Option is only relevant when the integrated NIC control in the System Configuration group is set to enable with Cloud Desktop.
+Advanced Specifies for Advanced debugging

+Verbose Mode (Disabled)

+NOTE: This Option is only relevant when the integrated NIC control in the System Configuration group is set to enable with Cloud Desktop.